Small plane makes emergency landing on Krome Avenue

-BROWARD COUNTY, Fla. - A small plane made an emergency landing Tuesday morning on Krome Avenue near U.S. Highway 27.
+MIRAMAR, Fla. - A small plane made an emergency landing Tuesday morning on Krome Avenue near U.S. Highway 27 in Miramar.

 Local 10 News reporter Glenna Milberg said Terry Cress was flying from Immokalee on the way to North Perry Airport in Pembroke Pines when the engine of the Piper PA-28 started making some strange noises.